STUDENT LEARNING & SOCIO-EMOTIONAL OUTCOMES

 Questions and Findings

-Smaller or Insignificant Effects in Private Schools: The negative academic effects of repetition were considerably weaker and sometimes statistically insignificant for private school students.
+Differences Between Government and Private Schools: The negative effects of grade repetition are much weaker and often not statistically significant for private school students compared to government school students.

 Why This Matters